ialbert/biostar-central/README.md

     # The current package has packages that are needed at the command line.
     python setup.py develop

-The following step is an optional [bioconda][bioconda] specific setup.
+The following step is an optional, [bioconda][bioconda] specific requirement.
-Use it only if you also need and want to set up your tools via [bioconda][bioconda].
+Use it only if you also want to run all [bioconda][bioconda] tools that we have recipes for.

 [bioconda]: https://bioconda.github.io/